Quantum-Glitch/InfoSec101/Assignments/bandit12.md

 > I initially tried to just use gzip -d, but it didnt work since we need a .gz file extension for gzip -d or gunzip to work.
 So use mv and add a filename with .gz at the end.

 Repeat the process (with various other compression formats; use ls and file to keep track of the decompression progress, keep descriptive file names so that you dont get lost) until you get a text file.
 This contains the password.

+#### Decompressing files in various formats:
+1. gzip
+Make sure the file has a .gz extension.
+Use gzip -d or gunzip.
+2. bzip2
+Use bzip -d.
+Redirect the output to a new file.
+3. tar
+Use tar -xf or -xvf if you want a more detailed description of what's happening.
+Use ls to find the extracted file.
 ### Password
 * 8ZjyCRiBWFYkneahHwxCv3wb2a1ORpYL
 ### Bash script to automate the process